 The Cape Wrath Trail is a long-distance walk from Fort William to the most north-western point of mainland Britain, Cape Wrath.
 The route is unmarked and there is no official line.
+It is the perfect adventure when saying at our deluxe holiday house in Durness.
 It is a superb route for very experienced long-distance backpackers, passing through magnificent wild landscapes for most of the route, with the freedom to choose your own exact route; we cover both the common variations starting via Glenfinnan and via the Great Glen.

 Welcome to our guide to the Cape Wrath Trail; we have a detailed description and Ordnance Survey mapping covering every stage of the route, accessed via clicking on the stages below.
 You can also check out the excellent trip reports below for further photos and personal experiences from the trail.

 There is no officially-sanctioned route for the Trail and one its joys is that every walker can plan the exact route for him or her self.
 We give two routes for the first part of the trail.
 The original idea for the trail was by David Paterson who published a photographic book in 1996; since then there have been a number of different routes suggested by a variety of authors and other walkers.

 This route begins by using the passenger ferry to cross Loch Linnhe from Fort William, with the first walking leading perversely southwards before heading up the Cona Glen.
 A pass leads down to the dramatic monument at Glenfinnan.
 From here the route heads through the fringes of the Rough Bounds of Knoydart, giving some of the most rugged and challenging going on the whole trail.
 There are a good number of bothies available on the route, which continues to Barrisdale Bay and then to Kinloch Hhuorn.
 A final climb beneath the Saddle leads to Morvich in Kintail.